 You must also enable VMnet / NAT on the virtual machine that you configured in VMware’s Virtual Network Editor.
-Now, open the VMware Workstation program and click on Network Adapter to configure the network connection of a virtual machine.
+Now, open the VMware program and click on Network Adapter to configure the network connection of a virtual machine.

 Once you have selected the NAT option, close the window by clicking on the OK button.